 If you’re like me you treasure gifts but you light up with affirming words.
 One becomes a part of a prized collection and the other fills your emotional well.

-And if you do come alive through words – spoken or written – maybe that’s because words of affirmation are your love language – as in the Five Love Languages.
+And if you do come alive through words – spoken or written – maybe that’s because words of affirmation are your love language.

 Chapman suggests there are basically five ways that people speak and understand emotional love.